 1/4 cup of neutral oil (I used vegetable oil)

-1 cup of cold milk (use water for a vegan chocolate ake)
+1 cup of cold milk (use water or any nut milk for a vegan chocolate cake)

 1 tsp of baking soda